-Prepare stockpiles so that each person can live at home for at least seven days, even if lifelines such as water, electricity, and gas are cut off. ✓ Put a check mark against the item once you have it ready.
+Prepare stockpiles so that each person can live at home for at least seven days, even if lifelines such as water, electricity, and gas are cut off.

 Ensure you have at least these items!
 9 items carefully selected for home evacuation